-Green coffee bean prices are subject to substantial price fluctuations, generally caused by multiple factors, including weather, pests that affect coffee plants, political and economic conditions in certain coffeeproducing countries, climate change and other supply-related matters.
+Green coffee bean prices are subject to substantial price fluctuations, generally caused by multiple factors, including weather, pests that affect coffee plants, political and economic conditions in certain coffee-producing countries, climate change, inflation, recently announced US tariffs on Canada and potential retaliatory measures, and other supply-related matters.
 In addition, green coffee prices have been affected in the past and may be affected in the future, by the actions of certain organizations and associations, such as the International Coffee Organization and the Association of Coffee Producing Countries, which have historically attempted to influence commodity prices of green coffee through agreements establishing export quotas or restricting coffee supplies worldwide.
-A material change in the availability of green coffee supply would materially and adversely affect our business.
+A material change in the availability of green coffee supply would materially and adversely affect the Company's business.